learn-co-curriculum/dsc-building-an-svm-using-scikit-learn-lab/README.md

 X_12= X_1[:, 1]
 ```

-When we create plots for the classifier later, we're going to want appropriate scale for the axes.
+When we create plots for the classifier later, we're going to want appropriate scales for the axes.
 In order to do this, we should see what the minimum and maximum values are for the horizontal and vertical axes.
 To make the plots not feel cramped, we will subtract the minimum by 1 and add 1 to the maximum.
 Save these values as `X11_min`, `X11_max`, `X12_min`, and `X12_max`.

 ```python